 - 1. model, serial, and product number

-- 2. type of gas

-- 3. item number
+- 2. item number

-- 4. parts description
+- 3. parts description

-See pages 27-28 for a list of available repair parts.
+See "Repair Parts" section for a list of available repair parts.

-Removing the Manifold Assembly
+Removing the Burner Door Assembly

-1. Turn off the gas to the water heater at the manual gas shut-off valve (Figure 3).
+- 1. Turn off the gas to the water heater at the manual gas shut-off valve (Figure 3). - Turn the gas control knob on the combination gas control valve/thermostat clockwise to the "OFF" position (Figure 19).
+NOTE: Depress the dial stop on Robertshaw valves before turning the gas control